 What about my edges? – “Edges” (otherwise known as your hairline) will grow back to natural thickness.
 They will not get weak or break off (as long as you do not perm it frequently).
 When I get my sew-ins, this is how my edges look:

-If you’re in the Atlanta area and need a weave sewn in, call my stylist Stanley (770) 572-6554 .
-Tell him Chanel referred you to get your discount!
+If you’re in the Atlanta area and need a weave sewn in, call my stylist Stanley (770) 572-6554 and he will take care of you for only $150!
+Tell him Chanel referred you to get your discounted services!